wallarm/product-documentation/docs/latest/waf-installation/kubernetes/kong-ingress-controller/customization.md

 You can configure the solution as follows:

-* Globally via `values.yaml` - it allows to set the general deployment configuration, the Kong API Gateway and some basic Wallarm API Security settings.
+* Globally via `values.yaml` - it allows setting up the general deployment configuration, the Kong API Gateway and some basic Wallarm API Security settings.
 These settings apply to all Ingress resources the solution proxies traffic to.
-* Via the Wallarm Console UI - it allows to fine-tune the Wallarm API Security settings.
+* Via the Wallarm Console UI - it allows fine-tuning the Wallarm API Security settings.

 ## Configuration of Kong API Gateway